kaleidochain/kaleidochain.io/en/content/_index/planning/index.md

 weight = 400
 background = "light"

-title = "游戏生态共建"
-subtitle= "链接开发者与玩家，搭建有价值游戏生态"
+title = "Game Ecology with Community Governance" subtitle= "Connecting developers and players to build a valuable game ecosystem"
 +++